 A Black Start Unit is a generating unit that has equipment enabling it to start without an outside electrical supply or a generating unit with a high operating factor (subject to Transmission Provider concurrence) with the demonstrated ability to automatically remain operating, at reduced levels, when disconnected from the grid.
 A Black Start Unit shall be considered capable of providing Black Start Service only when it meets the criteria set forth in the PJM manuals.
-A Black Start Unit is defined as a generating unit that can start without the assistance of an off-site source of power.
-Critical bBlack Sstart Uunits selected to provide Black Start Service shall be eligible to receive compensation pursuant to Tariff, Schedule 6A. are those receiving compensation for providing black start through the PJM Black Start Service as maintained by PJM.
+Black Start Units selected to provide Black Start Service shall be eligible to receive compensation pursuant to Tariff, Schedule 6A.

-In order to ensure adequate black start capability is available in case of a system restoration, no more than one unit at a black start plant with multiple black start units may be on Generator Pplanned maintenanceOutage or a Generator Maintenance Outage at any one time (excluding outages on common plant equipment which may make all units unavailable) without written approval of the Transmission Provider and the Transmission Owner in the Zone receiving Black Start Service from the Black Start Plant..
+In order to ensure adequate black start capability is available in case of a system restoration, no more than one unit at a black start plant with multiple black start units may be on Generator Planned Outage or a Generator Maintenance Outage at any one time (excluding outages on common plant equipment which may make all units unavailable) without written approval of the Transmission Provider and the Transmission Owner in the Zone receiving Black Start Service from the Black Start Plant..
 The Generation Owner must request permission from the Transmission Owner in the zone receiving the Black Start Service via email and provide to PJM prior to ticket approval.

-In addition, concurrent Pplanned Oeutages at multiple Bplack Sstart Pplants within a zone may be restricted based on Transmission Owner requirements for black start availability.
+In addition, concurrent Planned Outages at multiple Black Start Plants within a zone may be restricted based on Transmission Owner requirements for black start availability.
 These restrictions have been predefined, approved by PJM and will be incorporated into the eDART tool.
 If submission of an outage on a Black Start unit triggers one of these scenarios, the ticket will be placed in "Pending Evaluation" status.
 In this situation, the Generation Owner must request permission from the Transmission Owner in the zone receiving the Black Start Service via email and provide to PJM prior to ticket approval.

-A Generation Owner may substitute another bBlack Sstart Uunit (currently not designated as critical) at athe same plant, at the same voltage level and cranking path (on the same voltage level) for a bBlack sStart uUnit that is on a pPlanned oOutage or Maintenance Outage to allow a concurrent pPlanned oOutage or Maintence Outage of another critical bBack sStart uUnit at a plant to begin.
+A Generation Owner may substitute another Black Start Unit at the same plant, at the same voltage level and cranking path for a Black Start Unit that is on a Planned Outage or Maintenance Outage to allow a concurrent Planned Outage or Maintenance Outage of another critical Back Start Unit at a plant to begin.
 This substituted unit must be of similar age, equivalent capacity, and have a valid black start test within the last 13 months to be considered as an eligible substitution.